Fredonia Hill Baptist Academy

 Excessive Homework: Various factors affect the amount of time children spend on homework.
 These factors may include but are not limited to: the amount of unfinished class work that must be completed at home, the speed at which children work, the motivational level of children, and the number of self-imposed interruptions or outside interruptions that occur while children work on homework assignments.
 What appears to be excessive homework is often due to the work habits of children.
 If children are truly experiencing difficulties understanding concepts, the teacher may individualize homework for a child.
 Parents should conference with their child’s teacher if difficulties arise.
 A plan to help the child can be made.

 Tests: Test retakes are generally not permitted.
 If students are experiencing difficulties with particular concepts, the teacher will establish an individual plan of action with the child.
-Test grades may not be dropped.

 Folder Checks: Teachers send home graded work regularly throughout each grading period.
 Parents are encouraged to look carefully at the work contained in these folders.